dbpedia/databus/README.md

 **In this step we need to obtain a URI or several URIs pointing to the actual data files for download.**

-As an example here we can publish this Readme.md file.
+As an example here we can publish a single file, e.g. this Readme.md.
 So our URI is:
 ```
 https://raw.githubusercontent.com/dbpedia/databus/master/README.md
 ```